 Comparing Resize AI to Similar Programs

-Now that we have looked at the features of ON1 Resize AI let’s see how the program compares to similar software.
+Now that we’ve looked at the features of ON1 Resize AI, let’s see how the program compares to similar software.

 We first compare it to Topaz Gigapixel AI.
 Then, we look at how the software stacks up against Photoshop’s Super Zoom neural filter.

 Topaz AI Gigapixel vs ON1 Resize AI

 Gigapixel’s AI models are based on the subject of your image.
 You can use a different model for architectural lines, low-resolution images, and very compressed photos.